 If

-is unused.
-It's more readable because it's clear that fields or methods offoo
+fis unused.
+It's more readable because it's clear that fields or methods offooare not used inmethod.